lLiashko/nothing-landing-page/README.md

 # Nothing Store Landing Page

 Welcome to the Nothing Store Landing Page repository!
-This landing page is designed to showcase the products and offerings of Nothing.
+This repository contains the source code and resources for a modern, responsive landing page designed to capture leads and provide an excellent user experience.

 [DEMO LINK](https://lLiashko.github.io/nothing-landing-page/)